Setting up pages

 6. Choose an internal webpage or type in the external site address.

-7. If external link is going to a non-university webpage, choose open in a separate window .
+7. If the external link is going to a non-university webpage, choose "Open this link in a new window".

 9. If the external link is going to a password protect site, check the option "